Ellpeck/TinyLifeWeb/docs/articles/creating_textures.md

 ![](../media/color_schemes.png)

 ## Isometric Layout
 Community member [Gindew](https://linktr.ee/redgindew) has created a template that gives guidance on the isometric style that the game uses.
-You can download it as [an image](../media/iso_layout.png) or as [Aseprite file](../media/iso_layout.aseprite).
+You can download it as [an image](../media/iso_layout.png) or as [an Aseprite file](../media/iso_layout.aseprite).

 Here is an enlarged version of the template so you can get a better look: